Published on November 5, 2019 – Last Updated on January 21, 2022

 Do you or your loved one going through teenage issues?
 If yes, Teenager meditation could help make the situation better.

 Every phase of life comes with unique challenges.
-The teenage years might be considered one of the more difficult phases, because hormonal activity causes all kinds of physiological changes like:
+However, the teenage years might be considered one of the more difficult phases because hormonal activity causes all kinds of physiological changes like:

 - a deepened voice, growth of facial hair, and first ejaculation in males;

 - developed breasts, rounded hips, and the start of menstruation in females;

 - transitioning from puberty to adulthood and sexual maturity; and

 - the emergence of your identity, or sense of self.